 Attention, Windows XP users: Microsoft will stop providing malware definition updates for you after July 14, 2015.
 Because outdated definitions cannot provide adequate protection, see avast!
 Free Antivirus instructions instead.

 Microsoft's own free anti-virus software - Microsoft Security Essentials - is easily understandable and does not require much configuration.
 This is a replacement for Windows Defender in Windows Vista and 7, adding anti-virus and network protection functionality.
 Scanning network traffic is available for Windows Vista and 7 only, though - the required Windows Filtering Platform is not available in Windows XP.

-Microsoft Security Essentials is available for Windows XP, Windows Vista and Windows 7, both for 32-bit and 64-bit editions.
-The latest version, 4, was released in April, 2012.
+Microsoft Security Essentials is available for Windows Vista and Windows 7, both for 32-bit and 64-bit editions.
+The latest version, 4.5, was released in April, 2014.

 Windows 8 and 8.1 have a special, much improved version of Windows Defender that provides full real-time protection just like Microsoft Security Essentials.
 Therefore you cannot install Security Essentials in Windows 8 or 8.1.

 Because Microsoft Security Essentials replaces the traditional Windows Defender in Vista and 7, the latter is not allowed to start anymore.
 In case you see error messages about Windows Defender at startup, or you see failed updates in Windows Update, move here to resolve this issue.

 If you have some other anti-virus program installed, remove it first!

 Because running more than one anti-virus program at the same time makes your computer slow, it is very important to first uninstall the currently present one.
 If you do not have an anti-virus program installed, move down here.